Boston Vet Center

 If you have symptoms of PTSD after a traumatic event, we can help.
 We offer assessment and support through private counseling and group therapy.
 We can also refer you to VA or community counseling for treatment and therapy resources.

 If you're feeling on edge and on guard, having trouble with sleep, motivation, or mood, or just feeling unlike yourself following a major event or critical incident, we can teach you tools to manage these problems and get back on track.
-Asking for help takes courage and we provide the private, comfortable setting with expert counselors to help you take that next step.
+Asking for help takes courage and we provide a private, comfortable setting with expert counselors to help you take that next step.
 Learn more about PTSD and your treatment options.

 If you’re returning from military service, we’ll help you transition to civilian life.
 We can connect you with educational and career counseling, mental health services, and other programs and benefits that will support your transition.